-AP FACT CHECK: False claims flood Trump-Biden debate
+AP FACT CHECK: False claims swamp first Trump-Biden debate

 SUPREME COURT

-BIDEN, on Supreme Court nominee Amy Coney Barrett: “She thinks that the Affordable Care Act is not constitutional.”
+BIDEN, on Supreme Court nominee Barrett: “She thinks that the Affordable Care Act is not constitutional.”

 THE FACTS: That’s not right.